williamcfrancis/RNN-Tolstoy-language-model/README.md

-# RNN-based langauge model
+# RNN langauge model
-Pytorch mplementation of a recurrent neural network for predicting the next character in a given sentence.
+Pytorch implementation of a recurrent neural network for predicting the next character in a given sentence.

 ## Dataset
 The training dataset used here is the book War and Peace by Leo Tolstoy.